statamic/docs/content/collections/extending-docs/data.md

 In most cases, the first point of contact with Statamic functionality will be through a Facade.

 You can find more details on which ones to use later, but you will find them all in the `Statamic\Facades` namespace.
-Of course there are exceptions, but in most cases you will looking for a Facade.
+Of course there are exceptions, but in most cases you will be looking for a Facade.

 Each facade will proxy method calls to another class.
 You can see which class by looking for the `getFacadeAccessor` method.